Did you know that you hold more authority than you think when it comes to controlling how web crawlers index your site?

-In this article, as an addition to our mini SEO series, we will tackle one of the most vital components of your on-page search engine optimisation run – the robots.txt.
+In this article, as an addition to our ultimate SEO guide, we will tackle one of the most vital components of your on-page search engine optimisation run – the robots.txt.

 What is a robots.txt File?

 A guide.
-The simplest definition we can give you is what a robots.txt file is – a map that helps search engines crawlers know which part of your web pages they must go to and must not go to.
+The simplest definition we can give you is what a robots.txt file is—a map that helps search engine crawlers know which part of your web pages they must go to and must not go to.

-As part of the Technical SEO, the robots.txt file plays an integral role in your crawl budget optimisation campaign.
+As part of the Technical SEO, the robots.txt file is integral to your crawl budget optimisation campaign.

 How Does robots.txt Work?